nasrudin2468/pye-motion/README.md

 - Install driver for your serial-usb adapter(s) and plug them in

 Windows:
-- Open up device manager and note the com-port(s) your serial-usb adapter(s) use
+- Open up device manager and note the com-port(s) your serial-usb adapter(s) uses

 Linux:
 - Open terminal and check available ports without adapter connected: